 Late stage Gum Disease:

-Gum disease is a very common condition where by the gums become swollen, sore and infected.
+Gum disease is a common condition where by the gums become sore, swollen and infected.
 You will know if you have gum disease as your gums may bleed when brushing or if you have bad breath.

 If gum disease isn’t treated at the earlier stage it can develop into a condition that’s called Periodontitis, which affects the tissues around the teeth that help support the tooth.
-If this condition continues it can cause the bone in your jaw to decay and small spaces can open up between the gum and teeth.
+If this condition continues it can cause the bone in your jaw to decay .
 This will then eventually cause the tooth to become loose and they may eventually fall out.
 Chronic gum disease becomes acute gum disease causes pain.

 What Can Be Done?